JosephStocks/toggl-entry-annotator/README.md

     In the Netlify dashboard, add a new site and connect it to the Git repository containing this project.

 2.  **Configure Build Settings:**
     Netlify needs to know how to build the site from the `frontend` subdirectory.
-Ensure your settings are:
     - **Base directory:** `frontend`
     - **Build command:** `pnpm run build`
     - **Publish directory:** `dist`
     The `frontend/netlify.toml` file in this repository is already configured with these settings.

 3.  **(Optional) Add Service-Token Environment Variables** If you decide to re-enable the backend's *service-token* middleware (see below), Netlify must be able to inject those headers.
 Add the following build-time variables under **Site settings → Build & deploy → Environment**:
     - `VITE_CF_ACCESS_CLIENT_ID` – the Service-Token *Client ID*
     - `VITE_CF_ACCESS_CLIENT_SECRET` – the Service-Token *Client Secret*
     (Variables need the `VITE_` prefix so Vite exposes them to the browser bundle.)